neggert/neggert.github.io/index.md

 I'm currently a data scientist at Target in Minneapolis, MN.
 I work on a wide variety of things, including deep neural networks, marketing attribution, and large-scale graph algorithms.
 Among other things, I make heavy use of [Apache Spark](http://spark.apache.org) and [Tensorflow](http://tensorflow.org).

 Previously, I worked at Seagate Technology in Shakopee, MN.
-There, I work on analyzing, modeling, and predicting hard drive failures.
+There, I worked on analyzing, modeling, and predicting hard drive failures.

 Before I made the transition to data science, I was an experimental particle physicist.
 While working on my PhD, I analyzed data from the CMS experiment at the Large Hadron Collider at CERN.
 I also did a brief stint as a Postdoctoral Associate at Cornell, where I designed reconstruction algorithms and wrote firmware for the upcoming [Muon g&minus;2](http://muon-g-2.fnal.gov) experiment at Fermilab.